It’s the perfect time of year to make this easy DIY Fall Burlap Wreath!

 Since this wreath is rather large I worked on it over the course of three days.
 It would be easy to make it smaller simply by using a smaller wire wreath frame.
 I used an 18″ round green wire wreath frame.

-At a local, well-known, nationwide craft store, I notice that a fall burlap wreath this size had a price tag ranging from $160 to $180.
+At a local, well-known, nationwide craft store, I notice that a fall burlap wreath this size had a price tag ranging from $160 to over $200.
 I made mine for under $50.

 Hope you have fun making your very own fall burlap wreath that will last for years.